ObserveRTC/website/content/en/about/Overview/_index.md

 Schematical overview of communication between a Stats Interpreter (WebRTC-Observer),and a Data visualization (Data Studio).
 {{< /imgproc >}}

 **WebRTC-Observer** is a microservice developed to accept WebRTC stats from WebExtrApp client integrations, monitor the WebRTC calls and it creates Reports.
-It is a simple microservice written by using the [Micronaut](https://www.micronaut.io/)framework.
+It is a simple microservice written by using the [Micronaut](https://www.micronaut.io/) framework.
 We use [Hazelcast](https://hazelcast.org) as a distributed in-memory database in order to store information related to the observed WebRTC calls.
 The service creates Reports from the observed PeerConnection, for which we use [Kafka](https://kafka.apache.org/) to forward.

 #### Report Analyzation and Visualization